How Much Do You Get Paid to Donate Sperm? All Your Questions Answered

 Let’s talk about how to make money by selling your sperm.
 Like, how this actually works.

-No need to feel weird.
+There’s no need to feel weird about sperm donation, despite the many jokes about the process.
 Sperm banks support thousands of families who struggle with infertility and parents who want to conceive without a partner.

 In a span of 30 years, an estimated 120,000 to 150,000 babies were born of anonymous donor insemination, according to an unpublished study by the American Association of Tissue Banks, reported by Cryogenic Laboratories.
 That’s 4,000 to 5,000 births per year that happened because of sperm donors.